 New Customer Demographics

-With legislated regulation leading to more predictable dosages, 2019 will see an influx of new customers looking for an alternative to opioids for pain management.
+With legislated regulation leading to more predictable dosages, the future of cannabis and retail will see an influx of new customers.
+Often, these customer are looking for an alternative to opioids for pain management.

 One such fast-growing group is seniors 70-90.
 A 2013 study by Health Canada found that two-thirds of registered medical marijuana customers were using the product to treat arthritis.
-The Globe and Mail also reported in 2016, “In the United States, seniors have become the fastest-growing demographic of cannabis users.”
+Additionally, in 2016 The Globe and Mail reported, “In the United States, seniors have become the fastest-growing demographic of cannabis users.”